Skip navigation

 Board of Directors

 The Board of Directors of CHI undertakes several initiatives to raise the cooperative housing sector’s profile.
 It does this primarily by promoting the successes and good practices of cooperative housing and by facilitating peer to peer exchanges among housing cooperative leaders and experts.
-By facilitating regular communication and joint action among its members, the CHI board, along with staff, are promoting the co-operative
+By facilitating regular communication and joint action among its members, the CHI board, along with staff, are promoting the cooperative housing model as a viable housing solution for both the global north and south.

 Board activities include: